electronicdreamplant/electronicdreamplant.github.io/index.md

 ![](/img/about.jpg)

-## Current role
+## Current status

+I'm retired (early) with my wife and are planning a move to France.
+You can read about our progress [on our 'France' blog](/france/)

+## Previous work

-I'm a Product Manager for [Unilink](https://www.unilink.com/), helping to develop communications products for offenders that allow them to stay in touch with family and friends.
+I was a Product Manager for [Unilink](https://www.unilink.com/), helping to develop communications products for offenders that allow them to stay in touch with family and friends.

 Prior to that I was a Product Owner for Placecube, and held a variety of digital, improvement and project roles in local government.